FY2023 Safety Targets and Results

 Collision Damage Mitigation Brakes

-If the distance between the bus and another object falls below a safe distance, an alarm or automatic braking is triggered to alert the driver.
+While driving, millimeter-wave radar and image sensors detect and analyze the area in front of the vehicle, and if the distance falls below a safe distance, an alarm or automatic braking system is activated to alert the driver.
 Furthermore, when the likelihood of a rear-end collision is high, the brakes are activated more strongly to reduce the collision speed and mitigate damage.
-The Nishitetsu Group has begun
+The Nishitetsu Group has begun installing these systems in highway buses introduced in and after FY2011, and as of the end of FY2023, 307 buses (215 by Nishitetsu itself and 92 by Group companies) are equipped with these systems.

 Driver Monitor

-An image sensor mounted in the cabin detects the vehicles position relative to the lane, and warns the driver with an audible alarm and on-screen display if the vehicle deviates from its lane.
+An image sensor mounted in the cabin detects the vehicle's position relative to the lane, and warns the driver with an audible alarm and on-screen display if the vehicle deviates from its lane.
+As of the end of FY2023, the system has been installed in 271 highway buses (195 by Nishitetsu itself and 76 by Group companies)

 Distance Warning

-Using millimeter-wave radar, the system alerts the driver with a warning display on the drivers multi-information display, and an audible alarm when the distance from the vehicle in front becomes less than the safe distance.
+Using millimeter-wave radar, the system alerts the driver with a warning display on the driver's multi-information display and an audible warning when the distance from the vehicle in front becomes less than the safe distance.
+As of the end of FY2023, the system has been installed in 296 highway buses (213 by Nishitetsu itself and 83 by Group companies).